top of page

 Because that would be just absurd

-There are twenty two thousand pages of of meaningless words
+There are twenty two thousand pages of meaningless words

 Resting upon my desk